The averaging period used for the following assessment was 1981-2010.

 The weather was mainly influenced by low pressure bringing cloudy conditions with showers or longer spells of rain on many days, especially to the north and west.
 Counties towards the south-east saw more dry warm weather, and a brief hot spell in the third week.

 The mean temperature was 0.4 °C above the 1981-2010 average.
-It was wetter than normal in many western and northern areas, with parts of south-west England and west Cumbria having over twice the average.
+It was wetter than normal in many western and northern areas, with parts of south-west England and northern England having over twice the average.
 In contrast, it was drier than normal in south-east England and East Anglia, with about half the normal amount close to the Thames estuary.
-Sunshine was somewhat below normal in all areas.
+Sunshine was mostly below normal, but nearer normal in the east.

 1st to 6th: